ProMeText/aquilign_seeing_the_difference_workshop/README.md

-# AQUILIGN -- Mutilingual aligner and collator -- démonstration atelier biblissima+
+# AQUILIGN -- Mutilingual aligner and collator -- "Seeing the difference" workshop; Leiden, april 14-17, 2025.

 ## Use